bjaitrong22/Factory.Solution/README.md

   This will let GitHub know what files not to upload to GitHub from your local repository.

-## Step 7.
+## Step 5.
 Protecting the Database Connection String with appsettings.json

-• Navigate to the Factory.Solution/Factory in your commandline.
+• Navigate to Factory.Solution/Factory subdirectory in your commandline.

 • Run the command below: